takahirohonda/portfolio-site-jekyll/_drafts/ideas.md

 # Vaccination program

 Corona vaccine injects micro bots which tracks people.
 If you go outside of 5k radius during lockdown, it will explodes your head.

+#

+I reckon it's acceptable you're rich and an asshole at the same time.
+They almost come hand in hand, right?
+The one can be an asshole and the only consolation for him is that he's got money.
+You know what the most tragic thing about me is?
+I'm an asshole, but poor.